-- 7.1.3.1 The following technical documentation shall be submitted to the Register for approval to assign the distinguishing mark WINTERIZATION(DAT) in the class notation: - .1 Manual on operation of ship at low temperature (Winterization Manual); - .2 one line diagrams of electric heating systems (electric heating appliances, systems utilizing heating cables); - .3 certificates for machinery, equipment, arrangements, outfit, foam concentrate specified in this Section, confirming suitability of their use at design ambient temperature; - .4 test programs for the equipment intended for prolonged exposure to low service temperatures, specified in this Section. - 7.1.3.2 The following documents approved by the Register shall be available on board the ship: - .1 Manual on operation of ship at low temperature (Winterization Manual); - .2 Stability Booklet including loading cases considering icing; - .3 Damage Stability Booklet. - 7.1.3.3 Technical documentation on products to be submitted for approval in addition to the Rules requirements is specified in the relevant Chapters of this Section.
+- 7.1.3.1 The following technical documentation shall be submitted to the Register for approval to assign the distinguishing mark WINTERIZATION(DAT) in the class notation: - .1 list of technical solutions applied onboard the ship and ensuring compliance with the requirements of this Section; - .2 single-line diagrams of electric heating systems (electric heating appliances, systems utilizing heating cables). - 7.1.3.2 On board the ship the Manual on operation of ship at low temperature (Winterization Manual) shall be available. - 7.1.3.3 When supplying onboard the machinery, equipment, arrangements, outfit, as well as foam concentrate, specified in this Section, the certificates confirming the possibility of their application at design ambient temperature (DAT) shall be provided to the RS surveyor. - 7.1.3.4 Technical documentation on products to be submitted for approval in addition to the requirements of the Rules is specified in the relevant chapters of this Section.
+Technical documentation on products shall include test programs for the equipment specified in this Section and subject to long-term exposure to low temperature.